tapir-test/tapir-website/_docs/selenium/Web_Browser_module.md

 <tr class="even">
 <td>internetexplorer.driverservice.binary</td>
 <td> </td>
 <td>Location of the DriverServer binary.
-Required if the connection mode is local and the binary is not in the path environment variable</td>
+If this property is not specified, tapir tries to download the latest Internet Explorer driver (or uses a cached one).</td>
 </tr>
 <tr class="odd">
 <td>internetexplorer.driverservice.url</td>